 First, when it comes to expectations, both parents and teachers have them for each other.
 They expect certain things to happen.
 Parents expect teachers to instruct their students and to guide their learning so they can have success.
-Teachers expect parents to support the instruction and learning that happens in school, at home.
+Teachers expect parents to support their reading instruction and learning that happens in school, at home.
 They also each have expectations for the child/student they share in common.
 They have expectations for their student’s academic performance, attendance, and behavior both in school and out of school.
 If these expectations are the same and they are communicated, a synergy will happen, and their relationship can have a powerful effect on the student’s reading ability and learning outcomes.
 The operative word in all this is communicated.
 When expectations are clearly communicated, both parents and teachers will have a better understanding of their roles in the parent-teacher relationship.
 They will then know how best to be a supportive part of that relationship.

 Both parents and teachers have an important role to play; their roles do not replace but rather complement and reinforce the other’s role, thus providing the student with a consistent message about reading and learning.
 Thinking of parents and teachers as “partners” refers to this mutual effort toward a shared goal.
 It also implies shared responsibility of parents and teachers for supporting students as learners (Christenson & Sheridan, 2001).